canonical/testflinger/README.rst

 Most parameters passed in the data section of this API will be specific to the type of agent receiving them.
-The *job_queue* parameter is used to designate the rabbit queue used, but all others will be passed along to the agent.
+The *job_queue* parameter is used to designate the queue used, but all others will be passed along to the agent.

 - Parameters: